 There are also external decision makers who use the statistic for contractual regulations, as well as to monitor price developments in the published indices.
-Statistics Denmark is is on a regular basis in contact with these users, and attempt to the extent it is possible to meet any requests.
+Statistics Denmark is on a regular basis in contact with these users, and attempt to meet any requests to the extent which it is possible.